abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/clojure-formatting-cljstyle.md

-Today I would like to show my approach to organize autoformatting on a Clojure project from a practical point of view.
+Today I would like to show an approach to organize auto-formatting on a Clojure project from a practical point of view.
-I will describe the reasons for choosing the tool.
-I'm going to explain how we could use it to add common or universal formatting rules configuration to a project.
+I will describe the reasons for choosing the tool and configuration for it to add commonly used or universal formatting rules to a project.

 ### Requirements for formatting tool

-In my experience forced auto-formatting on a project leads to keeping code in good looking shape, reduces most of redundant discussions during code review, and eventually better code understanding for a whole team.
+In my experience having forced auto-formatting on a project leads to keeping code in consistent good-looking shape, reduces a lot of redundant discussions about code style during code review, and eventually better code understanding for a whole team.

-But to have all that benefits and not spend too much time every day to keep it working the tool and approach, in general, should meet certain requirements.
+To have all that benefits and not spend too much time every day to keep it working the tool and approach, in general, should meet certain requirements.
 For instance, we should be able to:

 - run formatting locally on every commit or push - so it should be fairly fast to prevent consuming our time;
 - run format checking in CI on every commit;
-- configure formatting for a new project in a short time as possible;
+- configure formatting for a new project in a short time as possible.
-- customize formatting rules per project if we need it;
-- add to existing project step by step;

-And it would be great if we will have the same commands and configurations to run it locally and in CI.
+And it would be great if we will have the same commands and configurations to run it locally and in CI to get same exactly same results in all environments.

 ### Existing tools

 For now, as I see there are several mature tools for Clojure formatting which are:

-- `cljfmt` - a popular and really reliable choice;
+- [`cljfmt`](https://github.com/weavejester/cljfmt) - a popular and really reliable choice;
-- `zprint` - a bit less popular but is mature too even offer some more features.
+- [`zprint`](https://github.com/kkinnear/zprint) - a bit less popular but is mature too even offer some more features.

-`cljfmt` is really great but doesn't have an official binary.
+`cljfmt` is really great I used it a lot, but it doesn't have a supported binary.
-For me, it was one of the main points because I would like to run it often without a need to keep REPL running. zprint has binary but configuration seems a bit unintuitive to me.
+For me, it was one of the main points because I would like to run it often without a need to keep REPL running.
+`zprint` has binary but configuration seems a bit unintuitive to me.

 ### Cljstyle

-There is one more tool that meets almost all my requirements.
+There is one more tool that meets almost all my requirements: [`cljstle`](https://github.com/greglook/cljstyle).
-Despite it is not so popular as tools described above It has mature foundation cause based on cljfmt code base. cljstyle has a little bit different rules' logic but is not affect the quality of results.
+Despite it is not so popular as tools described above It has mature foundation cause based on `cljfmt` code base. `cljstyle` has a little different rules' logic but is not affect the quality of results.
-It keeps all good parts of cljfmt and adds a few more improvements.
+It keeps all good parts of `cljfmt` and even adds a few more improvements.
 Main of them are:

 - standalone binary;
-- no single space indentation for forms except sequences and you can control it;
 - can keep count of empty lines between blocks as you configure it (two by default);
 - can break var's and function's definitions by lines;
 - can remove trailing whitespaces and add new lines at the end of a file.